amingit0101/Tic-tac-toe-game/README.md

-The game must executed from lancher to costumize gameplay and buttons and menus
+The game must be executed from lancher to costumize gameplay and buttons and menus

 How to build from source code(not completed version): build game.c to game in linux and mac os